 If you are reading this, then I probably don’t have to convince you to include a Taipei night market when making your itinerary for Taipei.
 You already know that you must!

 Taipei’s night markets offer the quintessential Taiwanese eating experience and are the embodiment of Taiwanese popular modern culture.
 Snacking and walking is truly a national pastime!
+In 2018, 10 Taipei night market stalls even made it onto the Taipei Michelin Bib Gourmand Selection, and I’ll introduce all of them below.

 But the question we all want answered is: what is the best night market in Taipei?
 This Wikipedia list of night markets in Taiwan mentions 30 in the greater Taipei area (Taipei City, New Taipei City, and Keelung), around 70 night markets in Taiwan, and there are actually many more that are not listed.
 So how can you choose which night market to visit in Taipei?
 Read on!